 "I'm used to working nights, weekends, and holidays.
 I am flexible for days or nights, weekdays or weekends, and the like.
 In my current role, we are offered overtime pay for holiday hours and Sundays.
 Is this what your organization offers as well?"

 "I know that sales roles can have some long hours, and am open to that as needed.
 For the majority of my days, I was hoping to retain my current schedule of 8-5pm Monday through Friday.
-Obviously, as extenuating circumstances arise, with KPI's in mind, I will certainly do more than my share to pull the weight."
+As extenuating circumstances arise, with KPI's in mind, I will certainly do more than my share to pull the weight."

 "I work many additional hours in a week whether that be with students who need help after school, helping to coach a sport, or leading a club.
 I am certainly willing to do the same at your school."